This is more than just a yoga retreat, it is an active adventure with volcano hiking, baby sea turtles, and ancient Mayan culture.

 Read more about our Estonian retreat here.

 When I moved to Norway in 2013, I started hiking in my jeans, aerobic leggings and top, running shoes, and a light jacket.
 Although Norwegians thought it was strange (jeans are especially despised), I was not disturbed by it.
 My hikes were usually short and close to home.
 With time my hikes became longer and more complicated and I started to buy special hiking equipment.
-I discovered that the little improvements really made a difference!
+I discovered that the little improvements made a difference!
 For example, my backpacks got bigger but lighter and I replaced all my pants and jackets with ones that have ventilation zippers.

-You start to notice the importance of clothing when you hike for several days in a row, your hike lasts for the whole day, or the weather changes suddenly.
-When you hike uphill you always get hot and sweaty.
-The contrast becomes clear when you reach the top of the mountain which is usually windy and cool.
-If you want to sit down to eat, relax and enjoy the view, you instantly feel the cold creeping in.
+If you want to sit down to eat, relax, and enjoy the view, you instantly feel the cold creeping in.
 On the way down your legs are already tired so you must take extra care not to stumble and fall.
 That means hiking at a slow pace with sweaty clothes and rubbing shoes.
 Suddenly you may find that hiking is not so enjoyable anymore.
 Fortunately, all this is avoidable when you take advice from experienced hikers.

 The most important thing about hiking clothes is layering.
-This tried-and-true strategy helps you to regulate temperature by slipping layers on and off as your activity level or the weather changes.
+This tried-and-true strategy helps you regulate temperature by slipping layers on and off as your activity level or the weather changes.
 You may not want to wear a lot of layers at the start of your hike but it’s a good idea to take them with you on every outing - you can peel off layers when you get hot but you can’t put on layers that you didn’t bring along.

 The base layer should wick sweat off your skin